COLORADO

 Colorado Cornucopia

-By Pierce, Landon, Finn, Hannah, Elian, Isa, Naomi and Tallie
+By Pierce, Landon, Finn, Hannah, Elian, Isa, Naomi, and Tallie

 Fifth Graders at Stanley British Primary School